brendt/stitcher.io/src/content/blog/2022-03-27-strategies.md

 Full disclosure: these are very naive implementations.
 The strategy detection in the `<hljs prop>canParse</hljs>` method simply looks at the first and last character of the input string, and probably isn't fool-proof.
 Also: the XML decoding doesn't properly work; but it's good enough for the sake of this example.

 The next step is to provide a class that developers can use as the public API, this one will use our different strategies underneath.
-It's configured by adding a set of strategy implementations, and exposes one `<hljs prop>parse</hljs>` method to te outside:
+It's configured by adding a set of strategy implementations, and exposes one `<hljs prop>parse</hljs>` method to the outside:

 ```php
 final class Parser